FAST FACTS: B.A. Marketing

 Marketing is a high-paying field with strong job growth.
 There is keen competition for the most prestigious positions in the industry and, because the positions are often high-profile, there are many opportunities for advancement.

-The B.A. in Marketing program is offered in an accelerated format at the following locations.
-Select courses also are offered online.
+The B.A. in Marketing program is offered online and in a blended online/on-campus format at the following statewide locations.